Writer Profile

 "Yes!
 It's ChatGPT."

-Y-kun, who confessed with a refreshing smile, obviously meant no harm.
-Out of curiosity, he had the AI write the draft and wanted to see if a Japanese teacher could tell.
-Since I didn't mind this kind of playful communication, I laughed along with the classmates who were watching.
+Y-kun confessed with a refreshing smile, clearly harboring no ill will.
+Out of simple curiosity, he had the AI write the draft and decided to see if a Japanese teacher could see through it.
+Since I didn't dislike this kind of mischievous communication, I laughed along with the classmates who were watching nearby.

-Now, if Y-kun had given the AI slightly more skillful instructions, I might not have been able to conclude that the text wasn't his.
-In fact, if I were to make such a definitive claim and be wrong, it could create an irreparable rift.
+Now, if Y-kun had given the AI slightly more skillful instructions, I might not have been able to conclude that the text was not his.
+In fact, if I were to make such a definitive claim and happen to be wrong, it could create an irreparable rift.
 That is a risk one cannot easily take.

-So, why was I able to say so with confidence to Y-kun at that time?
-It was because the unique atmosphere and specificity I felt through my daily communication with him were not reflected in the text at all.
-There was no way Y-kun would write something so dry and lifeless.
+So, why was I able to conclude so confidently with Y-kun at that time?
+It was because his unique personality and specificity, which I had felt through our daily communication, were not reflected in that writing at all.
+There was no way Y-kun would write something so dry and flavorless.

-In this increasingly dominant AI era, how should Japanese teachers approach students' writing?
-Through this incident with Y-kun, I reaffirmed that it is essential to communicate daily and strive to understand each child's individuality.
-Looking back, the refreshing smile Y-kun had as he approached me now seems more like the expression of a prankster.
+In an AI era that is becoming increasingly dominant, how should a Japanese teacher approach a student's writing?
+Through this incident with Y-kun, I reaffirmed that it is essential to strive to communicate daily and understand each child's individuality.
+Looking back now, even that refreshing smile Y-kun had as he approached me feels like it might have been the expression of a prankster.

 It has been 14 years since I began serving at Keio Chutobu Junior High School, a school that places the highest importance on human relationships.
-As I am still inexperienced, I must continue to devote myself to my work (afterward, Y-kun successfully submitted a draft that was truly his own).
+Still inexperienced, I must continue to devote myself to improvement (afterward, Y-kun successfully submitted a draft that was truly his own).